eado/boelter/README.md

   - Each will have ssh open on port `22<i:2>` (for example, `player1` has port `2201` open).
   - These are helpdesk servers that players use as a starting point.
-  - Note: every player with a multiple of 4 is considered an impostor.
-- Create 3 target server Docker containers.
-These are servers that players try to access.
-  - `clk`: basics of connecting
-  - `rfc`: finding the path
-  - `roundtrip`: serving for the first time
 - Create a progress server to track players' progression.
-  - Each target sends a message to the progress server whenever they're accessed by a certain IP.
+  - Each player connects to the progress server via WebSockets
-  - It's also open on port 80 to show a website with progress bars for each player.
+  - The progress server pings the players whenever there's a new round
+  - Based on the elapsed time, the progress server awards points when a player submits an answer

+# Questions
+All the questions are available at `player/questions.json`.
+The `file` attribute points to a file in the `player/texts` directory for the actual question text.